MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-enable-multitenancy.md

 ms.lastreviewed: 06/10/2019
 ---

-# Multi-tenancy in Azure Stack
+# Configure multi-tenancy in Azure Stack

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*

-You can configure Azure Stack to support users from multiple Azure Active Directory (Azure AD) tenants to use services in Azure Stack.
+You can configure Azure Stack to support users from multiple Azure Active Directory (Azure AD) tenants, allowing them to use services in Azure Stack.
 For example, consider the following scenario:

-- You're the Service Administrator of contoso.onmicrosoft.com, where Azure Stack is installed.
+- You're the service administrator of contoso.onmicrosoft.com, where Azure Stack is installed.
-- Mary is the Directory Administrator of fabrikam.onmicrosoft.com, where guest users are located.
+- Mary is the directory administrator of fabrikam.onmicrosoft.com, where guest users are located.
 - Mary's company receives IaaS and PaaS services from your company, and needs to allow users from the guest directory (fabrikam.onmicrosoft.com) to sign in and use Azure Stack resources in contoso.onmicrosoft.com.

 This guide provides the steps required, in the context of this scenario, to configure multi-tenancy in Azure Stack.
 In this scenario, you and Mary must complete steps to enable users from Fabrikam to sign in and consume services from the Azure Stack deployment in Contoso.

 ## Enable multi-tenancy

-There are a few pre-requisites to account for before you configure multi-tenancy in Azure Stack:
+There are a few prerequisites to account for before you configure multi-tenancy in Azure Stack:

  - You and Mary must coordinate administrative steps across both the directory Azure Stack is installed in (Contoso), and the guest directory (Fabrikam).
  - Make sure you've [installed](azure-stack-powershell-install.md) and [configured](azure-stack-powershell-configure-admin.md) PowerShell for Azure Stack.